jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 gl.drawArrays(gl.TRIANGLES, 0, 6);
 ```

-Your `main()` function should not look something like the following
+Your `main()` function should now look something like the following

 ```javascript
 function main() {